This webpage is a user's guide for CONDOR ``COnstrained, Non-linear, Direct,

 .

-The different evaluations of
+The different evaluations of are used to:

 (a) and (b) are antagonist objectives like it is usually the case in the exploitation/exploration